mahamb/node-guides/Avail/INSTALL.md

 **Now your node is running in separate screen terminal.
 Press "Ctrl+a+d" while running your node and left the screen.**
 **Use ``screen -r`` to return back to AVAIL screen**

-### Before you can become an active validator, you need to bond your funds to your node.
+## Before you can become an active validator, need to bond funds (avl tokens) into your node.
+## You can request from goldberg faucet channel. _https://discord.com/channels/1065831819154563132/1171414018028740698_
+## But for now, the team will select and send the 1000 Avail tokens need to bone in order to initialize your node as Validator.
 >- Stake your validator: https://docs.availproject.org/operate/validator/staking

-# Avail Explorers:
+## Avail Explorers:
 >- https://telemetry.avail.tools
 >- https://goldberg.avail.tools

-# Avail LeaderBoard:
+## Avail LeaderBoard:
 >- https://leaderboard.availproject.org